OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 IMPORTED_VMS_ACTIONS define which operatons are allowed to be executed on imported VMs (Wild VMs).

-As a Virtualization driver, the vCenter driver accepts a series of parameters that control its execution.
+As a virtualization driver, the vCenter driver accepts a series of parameters that control its execution.
 The parameters allowed are:

 +----------------+-------------------------------------------------------------------+
 | parameter      | description                                                       |